thoughtram/blog/_posts/2016-08-30-announcing-angular-2-master-class-in-nyc.md

 date: 2016-08-30

-summary: "Today we're super exciting to announce, that we'll bring our Angular 2 Master Class experience to New York City!
+summary: "Today we're super exciting to announce that we'll bring our Angular 2 Master Class experience to New York City!
 Read on for more information."

 categories:
 - announcements